-For short scene distances, transmissivity $\tau \approx 1$.
-However, additional attenuation and reflection occur due to the camera optics and filters.
 A portion of the camera's own thermal radiation is also reflected by the optical elements, an effect known as the narcissus effect \cite{SFTR}.
 Accounting for this, the total radiation reaching the detector at wavelength $\lambda$ is:

 here, $\epsilon_o, \tau_o$ and $r_o$ denote the emissivity, transmissivity and reflectivity of the optical components respectively.
 The total incoming radiation $\Phi_{tot}$ at the detector is obtained by integrating across the camera’s sensitivity spectrum